matbesancon/hugo-site/content/post/2020-03-26-confined-phd.markdown

 There was a discussion on the remote thesis during the epidemic on the [Grand Labo](https://www.grandlabo.com/sos-telethese-continuer-sa-these-en-plein-confinement-coronavirus/) (in French).
-Among different subjects, I chose to speak of something which may appears very privileged (and is to some extent), which is the impact of cancelled academic events (conferences, workshops, seminars), especially on young academics, in which I include everyone being evaluated on their work now for a future position
+Among different subjects, I chose to speak of something which may appear very privileged (and is to some extent), which is the impact of cancelled academic events (conferences, workshops, seminars), especially on young academics, in which I include everyone being evaluated on their work now for a future position